 A $1 deposit casino is an online casino where the minimum real-money deposit is A$1 (or the equivalent in another currency).
 In practice, most Australian-facing operators set their floor at A$10 or A$20, so the $1 tier is a specific marketing category rather than an industry default.
 Casinos use it as a customer-acquisition tool: the cost of a fully verified new player is high, and a $1 offer lowers the psychological barrier to registration.

 This tier differs meaningfully from adjacent categories.
 A no-deposit bonus requires no payment but typically offers smaller spin counts and harsher wagering (often 60x+) because the operator has no skin in the game from the player.
 A $5 or $10 deposit casino usually delivers better bonus value per dollar — the average A$10 offer in 2026 returns around A$40–A$60 in bonus value versus A$15–A$28 at the $1 tier.
-A $1 deposit sits at the “try before you commit” end of the spectrum: small real-money exposure, modest bonus upside, and a legitimate way to test withdrawal speed and support quality before a larger top-up.
+A 1 dollar deposit casino sits at the “try before you commit” end of the spectrum: small real-money exposure, modest bonus upside, and a legitimate way to test withdrawal speed and support quality before a larger top-up.

 The category suits four types of players: absolute beginners testing the category for the first time, budget-conscious pokies players, bonus hunters evaluating a site before committing larger sums, and anyone practising disciplined bankroll management.